-At Millfield, we try to integrate the use of computers into as many areas of the curriculum that we can.
-We were one of the first primary schools in the area to adopt interactive white boards and networked PCs and we intend to provide your children with the skills they need for the digital age.
+At Millfield, we try to integrate the use of computers and other digital technology into as many areas of the curriculum that we can.
+We were one of the first primary schools in the area to adopt interactive whiteboards and networked PCs and we intend to provide your children with the skills they need for the digital age.

-We have upgraded our computing provision with Netbooks for all classes and have a managed wireless network to enable the children and staff to enhance their learning and teaching.
+We have upgraded our computing provision with laptops for all classes, access to tablet computers and have a managed wireless network to enable the children and staff to enhance their learning and teaching.

-There will be three main areas of study in the new curriculum:
+There are four main areas of study in the curriculum:

-Each class will have dedicated computing sessions where specific computer skills will be delivered.
-It is expected that all the other areas of the curriculum will use computers where appropriate to enhance the children’s learning.
+Each class has dedicated computing sessions where specific computer skills will be delivered.
+All other areas of the curriculum use digital technology where appropriate to enhance the children’s learning.

-Children will be expected to complete at least 2 ICT projects per year from the list below which will be assessed against a success criteria that is to be agreed before they start.
-This will have an accepted level (expected) and a higher level (exceeding) anyone not achieving will be classed asemerging.
+Children are expected to complete at least two computing projects per year which are assessed against a pre-agreed set of success criteria.
+This has an accepted level (expected) and a higher level (exceeding).
+Anyone not achieving is classed as emerging level.

-A class record of what projects each year group does will be kept and passed up to the new teacher so that repetition is avoided.
+A class record of what projects each year group does is kept and passed up to the new teacher so that repetition is avoided.

-E-Safety is a high priority for us and all children are taught how to stay safe.
-Specific E-safety lessons will take place at least once per term and will be included as topics during weekly discussion groups.
+E-Safety is a very high priority for us and all children are taught how to stay safe.
+Specific E-safety lessons take place at least once per term and are included as topics during weekly discussion groups.